U.S. financial regulators propose flood insurance changes

 Some lawmakers since have said the changes could unfairly cause flood insurance premiums to spike.

 The financial regulators said their proposals apply only to the portions of the law that fall under their jurisdiction.
-The proposal will be available for public comment until Dec.
-10. (Reporting by Emily Stephenson; Editing by L Gevirtz)
+The proposal will be available for public comment until December 10.